Keeping your personal data safe

 Personal data means any data that identifies or can be used to identify, an individual.
 This Privacy Notice explains how we collect, use and store your personal data, the purpose for which it is collected, who we share it with and what rights you have in relation to our handling of your personal data.

 This Privacy Notice applies to all personal data processed by us.

 It will apply to you, if, for example, you request our employment services or any of our other services (including assessment centres); or where you contact us, including via our website (www.edenscott.com); or if we process your personal data for any other purpose.

-Eden Scott is a Recruitment Business delivering recruitment solutions specialising in professional, technical and executive markets across permanent, contract and temporary roles.
+Eden Scott is a Recruitment Business and Employment Agency, delivering recruitment solutions specialising in professional, technical and executive markets across permanent, contract and temporary roles.
 We work within specialist market areas and have offices in 4 locations, Edinburgh, Glasgow, Aberdeen and Belfast.